 How to dismiss SwiftUI modal View embedded in a UIHostingController

-Adding SwiftUI views into a UIViewController is very easy using UIHostingController and encourages us to start using SwiftUI within UIKit apps.
+and encourages us to start using SwiftUI within UIKit apps.
 Eventually, you'll need to dismiss the view, which can be done in a number of ways.

 In this article, let's look at some most obvious ways of dismissing modal SwiftUI views:

-• Providing a dismiss action from the presenting UIViewController
+environment value for iOS 15 and above - Providing a dismiss action from the presenting

 You can download a sample project on GitHub.